By nature and in today’s time, motivation is a topic that matters for each and everyone at one point in life.

 Motivation, in general, is defined by a behavior that is strong and persistent.
 Behavior, that is being executed in favor of a purpose.

-Besides that, motivation varies in its intensity.
+Besides, motivation varies in intensity.
 Depending on the situation, people are more or less motivated.

 Think of professional athletes.
 Of course, they are motivated.
 Among others, you can tell by the fact that they are eagerly working on attaining their goals.
 They most likely train every day and they do so for years.